MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-B-Regulations-Relating-Housing-Urban-Development/chapter-II-Office-Assistant-Secretary-HousingFederal-Housing-Commissioner-Department-Housing-Urban-Development/subchapter-A-General/part-200-Introduction-FHA-Programs/subpart-S-Minimum-Property-Standards/section-200.935.md

 (4) *Subcontractors.* If a testing laboratory plans to subcontract any of its testing to other laboratories, only approved laboratories acceptable to the administrator shall be used.

 (5) *Laboratory quality control.* The laboratory shall develop operating quality control procedures acceptable to the administrator.
-The procedures of the American Council of Independent Laboratories1 may be used as a guideline.
+The procedures of the American Council of Independent Laboratories 1 may be used as a guideline.

 1 Copies are available from the American Council of Independent Laboratories, Inc., 1725 “K” Street, NW., Washington, DC 20006.